flyteorg/flyte/rsts/deployment/multicluster.rst

 Some Flyte deployments may choose to run the control plane separate from the data plane.
 FlyteAdmin is designed to create Kubernetes resources in one or more Flyte data plane clusters.
-For the admin to access remote clusters, it needs credentials to each cluster.
+For the admin to access remote clusters, it needs credentials for each cluster.

 In Kubernetes, scoped service credentials are created by configuring a "Role" resource in a Kubernetes cluster.
 When you attach the role to a "ServiceAccount", Kubernetes generates a bearer token that permits access.